 Wanting to try out a different approach to producing, I experimented on tracking drums first and build over it.

-Ian and I worked on the arrangements by exchanging ideas.
-We drew story lines, diagrams on a white board trying to make sense of what we understood, then figuring out how to translate those ideas into drum lines.
+Ian and I worked on the drum arrangements.
+We drew storylines, diagrams on a whiteboard trying to make sense of what we understood and didn’t, then figuring out how to translate those ideas into drum lines.

 But not long after we tracked drums I received news that the barn where I built my studio had been sold and I had weeks to pack.